About

 Mars

 Around the turn of the century, also the spaceships from my childhood returned.
 And they took me to Mars.
 As an unpaid employee of the Mars Society, I built websites, walked in spacesuit through the Utah desert, and (co-)organized events such as National Mars Day.
-I was co-architect of an international Mars research station, produced a collection of Marschandizing, and threw myself into the greening of the Red Planet.
+I was co-architect of an international Mars research station, joined the discussion about a Martian calendar, produced a collection of Marschandizing, and threw myself into the greening of the Red Planet.

 Artist impression of the European Mars Analogue Research Station with two astronauts, Frans Blok and Klaus Totzek, in the Krafla region in Iceland